voidlabs/versafix-social-icons/README.md

 > ![48px overview](https://github.com/voidlabs/versafix-social-icons/blob/master/icons-overview/all-48.png?raw=true)
 >
-> There is also a white logo on transparent background that you won't see in the github preview because of white background page.
+> There is also two white logos on transparent background that you won't see in the github preview because of white background page.

 ### Build/Run